jeog/TDAmeritradeAPI/README.md

 The build solution provided was created in ***VisualStudio2019*** using toolset ***v142***.

 1. Open vsbuild/vsbuild.sln in VisualStudio
-2. Select an x64 or Win32 Release build configuration.
+2. **IMPORTANT** Select an x64 or Win32 * **Release** * build configuration.
+(Build -> Configuration Manager -> Active solution configuration -> Release)
-    - ***(optional)*** *If you want a debug configuration you'll have to edit the 'Additional Library Directories' in Properties->Linker->General for the TDAmeritradeAPI project so it looks for Release builds of the dependencies.
+    - If you want a debug configuration you'll have to edit the 'Additional Library Directories' in Properties->Linker->General for the TDAmeritradeAPI project so it looks for Release builds of the dependencies.
 In the path strings change '$(Configuration)' to 'Release\\'.*
 3. Build->Build Solution.

 If sucessful, the library and dependencies will be in *vsbuild\\x64* or *vsbuild\\Win32*.